Q:I love taking pics of my dog, but his eyes look weird in some photos. Kind of like their eyes are glowing or shiny. Is that normal?

 Parker also recommends getting down on your dog’s level when you’re taking pics, as opposed to just pointing the camera (or your phone’s camera) down at them.
 She also advises getting closer to your pet.
 “Sometimes if you’re five feet away, it looks like a picture of the room with the dog in the middle of it, as opposed to a picture of the dog,” she says.

-Get more picture-taking pointers from experts here.
+Get more picture-taking pointers from experts here, and read our interview with viral dog photographer Christian Vieler for even more advice.
 And maybe don’t give up on that Instagram Influencer thing just yet…